fischerling/allocbench/doc/Benchmarks.md

 The class Benchmark defined in the allocbench/benchmark.py implements most common operations for a benchmark.
-It provides load and save functions using pythons pickle module, helpers generating plots using matplotlib and most importantly a run method using the attributes `cmd` and `args` to execute your benchmark.
+It provides load and save functions using pythons json module, helpers generating plots using matplotlib and most importantly a run method using the attributes `cmd` and `args` to execute your benchmark.
 To not enforce some output format hooks are available to parse the output of your benchmark yourself.